 Section II.
-List ENGLI010 First-Year Writing Seminar or Literature Core (ENGLI080, ENGLI184, or select Complex Problem and Enduring Questions Literature Core courses).
+List ENGLIOIO First-Year Writing Seminar or Literature Core (ENGLI080, ENGLI184, or select Complex Problem and Enduring Questions Literature Core courses).
 Students receiving a 4 or 5 on the AP English Language exam are exempt from the Writing Core.
 Students receiving a 4 or 5 on the AP English Literature exam are exempt from the Literature Core.

-ERENCE:

-se No. Course Title Course No. Course Ti
+ALTERNATE: PREFERENCE: Course No. Course Title Course Title Course No.

-Course True Course No.